Chapter

 The enemy attack was more concentrated on the northwest corner of the

-in this chapter I am not going to give great detail about the main
+perimeter, where several ox cart trails converged into the clearing.
+I am not going to give great detail about the

 took from eyewitness accounts of the people who were there.
 Sergeant